-- 8.1.8 Encoded bearer instruments printed or magnetic may include coupons and other items distributed or sold for game play, promotional, advertising or other purposes, but may not include cash.
+- 8.1.7 Any card or other tangible instrument issued to a player for the purpose of using the Cashless Transaction System shall bear on its face a control or inventory number unique to that instrument; - 8.1.8 Encoded bearer instruments printed or magnetic may include coupons and other items distributed or sold for game play, promotional, advertising or other purposes, but may not include cash.
 Such instruments must be in electronically readable form in addition to having unique identification information printed on the instrument face.
 The daily and monthly reporting must include with respect to such instruments: - a.
-Cash converted to value in the cashless system: - b.
+Cash converted to value in the cashless system; - b.
 Outstanding unredeemed balance; - c.
 Value in the cashless system converted to cash; - d.
 Amount wagered; and - e.
 Amount won. - 8.1.9 Redemption periods, if any, shall be posted or otherwise disclosed to all players. - 8.1.10 Vouchers must bear on the face, in addition to the unique serial number, the following: - a.
 Time/Date printed; - b.
 Unique identification from which it was printed; and - c.
 Value of voucher. - 8.2 Smart Cards.
 Any "smart card" (i.e., a card generally made of plastic with a computer chip imbedded in it) system which the Tribe intends to implement as part of the Cashless Transaction System shall be tested by the Gaming Test Laboratory to ensure the integrity of player funds, following the standards applicable to player information set forth in Section 8.1.
 Any smart card must store on the card or on the system using the card an audit trail of the last ten (10) transactions involving the use of the card.
 Each transaction record must include, at a minimum, the type of transaction, the amount of the transaction, the date of the transaction, the time of the transaction, and the identification of the Player Terminal or cashier terminal or other points of cash exchange where the transaction occurred.
 The minimum daily and monthly reporting for smart card activity must include: